unspecworks/delta-omega/docs/GETTING_STARTED.md

 - Large distributors such as Mouser (very expensive)
 - Geonworks (appears to be restricted to the Korean domestic market)

+- Or, harvesting parts by desoldering from some commercial products.
+More details [here](https://github.com/pashutk/Cherry_MX_ULP).

 ### Kailh PG1316s
 Developed by Kailh, with specifications and mechanism very similar to Cherry MX ULP.
 - Actuation force: 35 gf, 65 gf